-We begin this section by creating and validating a model of Alice's impact on lost IP protection at the patent level by training and applying the Longformer transformer model on the text of each patent in our sample.
+We begin by training and validating a model of Alice's impact on lost IP protection at the patent level using the Longformer large language transformer model and the text of each patent.
 We then aggregate patent-level impact to the firm level to derive our key firm-level Alice treatment variable used in our study.
 We then discuss our final sample and present summary statistics.